kbroman/knitr_knutshell/pages/markdown.md

 title: Markdown
 ---

-My prefered way to construct an informal report describing some data analysis project is as a web page.
+My prefered way to construct an informal report describing a data analysis project is as a web page.
 A great advantage is that I don't need to worry about page breaks and the placement of figures.